 Roughly 40 percent of employees leave their job within one year as a result of receiving sub-par training, according to a study mentioned by go2HR.¹ That means training is crucial to employee retention.

-Training not only keeps workers at industry standards, it also equips them with new skills and even increases engagement in the workplace.
-The benefits of corporate training cannot be overstated.
+Employee training not only keeps workers at industry standards, it also equips them with new skills and even increases engagement in the workplace.
+The benefits of corporate training programs cannot be overstated.

 Why It’s Important to Track Employee Training

 Providing employee training is crucial to a company’s well being.
 Equally important is tracking job training.
 The first reason company leaders should make it a point to do this because tracking employee training keeps workers on track with their learning goals.